alphagov/monitoring-doc/documentation/prometheus-design-principles.md

   * simpler HA - just deploy a copy (alertmanager deduplicates alerts)
   * less configuration - instances don't need to know where monitoring lives
+  * the monitoring system is in control of when it ingests new metrics by setting a scraping interval.
+This avoids issues where a misbehaving client emits so many metrics they negatively impact other users of the monitoring system.

 The
 [prometheus docs also say](https://prometheus.io/docs/introduction/faq/#why-do-you-pull-rather-than-push?):